plateaukao/einkbro/README.md

-# EinkBro: Small Browser made for Eink devices
+# EinkBro: Small Android Browser made for Eink devices

 EinkBro is designed to fit Eink devices' needs; no unnecessary UI transitions and animations, clear B&W icons, useful features for eink reading experience.
 It's originated from [FOSS Browser](https://codeberg.org/Gaukler_Faun/FOSS_Browser), which is fully free/libre (as in freedom) Android app.